 Another platitude that is sometimes true, but often false.
 Trauma and abuse can ruin people.

 Yes, we can learn how to grow from bad experiences, but this is not always the case.
 Consider a client who is facing terminal cancer.
 Would you say this to them?

 Our role is to offer unconditional positive regard.
-Platitudes undermine and subvert our ability to do this.
+Platitudes undermine our ability to do this.